Pixelshot/flighty-my/README.md

   - Implemented a theme context (`context/ThemeContext.tsx`) using NativeWind's `useColorScheme` and React Native's `Appearance` module.
   - Dark mode can be toggled via a Switch in the header.
   - Styles for dark mode applied to the main screen, header, and flight item cards.
+- **Search Functionality:**
+  - The search bar in the header now filters the flight list in real time.
+- **Draggable Panel:**
+  - The flight list is displayed inside a draggable panel that overlays the map, implemented using `react-native-reanimated` and `react-native-gesture-handler`.
+  - The panel starts at a default snap point and can be dragged up or down within set bounds.
 - **Dependency Management & Troubleshooting:**
   - Resolved significant Metro bundler and dependency version conflicts using `npm install --legacy-peer-deps` and `npx expo-doctor`.
   - Addressed various linter and rendering issues, including problems with NativeWind class application and component duplication.